 It is my experience, however, that they are both essential.
 The plan is so much more effective because of the planning process.
 It is the brainchild created from the process.

-I counsel my clients that when organizations try to truncate the strategic planning process, something vital is lost or left out.
-It may be external stakeholder engagement, rigorous discussion about the internal and external environments, or time to contemplate the future in a realistic, yet visionary, way.
-By trusting the process, and not rushing it, leaders benefit from deeper connection to the mission, and the organization advances with a renewed sense of purpose.
+I counsel my clients that something vital is lost or left out when organizations try to truncate the strategic planning process.
+It may be external stakeholder engagement, rigorous discussion about the internal and external environments, or time to contemplate the future in a realistic yet visionary way.
+By trusting the process and not rushing it, leaders benefit from a deeper connection to the mission, and the organization advances with a renewed sense of purpose.